Who can create new indicators?

 - Unit should be the thing your indicator is counting or measuring.
 If your unit does not appear in the dropdown menu, click on the gearbox to the right that says "Edit standard units" and add it.
 Note: Percentage indicators do not get a unit because they are always a percent.

-- Periods, Targets define the type of targets for this indicator:
+- Periods, Targets are defines the type of targets for this indicator:

 - Incremental: Use this option if your targets reflect only the work you are doing in a given reporting period (e.g. a target for Q4 is for Q4 only).